 All types of scenery

 construction are utilized with plaster covering chicken wire,

 polystyrene, calico, or cardboard.
-Some sections only have base
+Some sections have only base

 scenery & will have more detail added in due course.
 Rock

-moulds & bridge abutments are being added as time permits.
+mould details, scenery, buildings, trees/shrubs & bridge abutments are being added as time permits.
 This

 The Shasta Pacific CEO

 started modeling in 1951 with Hornby O guage on hand laid track then

 progressed to Hornby Dublo 3 rail trains and has had an interest in